4nmol/multi-dc-data-partitioning-and-serving/README.md

-# data-partitioning-and-service-from-multiple-dc
+# Data partitioning and serving from multiple Data Centers
 Data partitioned and served from multiple data centre

 # Introduction
-In the face of disaster, to avoid data loss and complete unservicability of the service, data is partitioned and served from different different data centers.
+In the face of disaster, to avoid data loss and complete unserviceability of the service, data is partitioned and served from different different data centers.

 # Components
 * Application Layer